-Graziella Godain, MSF France/Belgium Field Coordinator in Srebrenica, October 1993 to April 1994, Interviewed in 2000, (in French) Opinions within MSF varied as to what position to take regarding the haggling by the Bosnian Serb authorities, which demanded that the organisation provide the same level of aid in Serbian parts of Bosnia-Herzegovina in exchange for letting MSF teams and equipment into the enclaves.
+Opinions within MSF varied as to what position to take regarding the haggling by the Bosnian Serb authorities, which demanded that the organisation provide the same level of aid in Serbian parts of Bosnia-Herzegovina in exchange for letting MSF teams and equipment into the enclaves.
 In the field, the teams were helping the most vulnerable populations of Serbia and Serbianheld Bosnia-Herzegovina.
 The MSF teams sometimes relayed outlandish, unacceptable demands from the authorities, for example, expatriate surgeons should work by themselves in several of the region's hospitals.

-'Minutes from the 12 January 1994 MSF France Board of Directors Meeting,' (in French).
+'Minutes from the 12 January 1994 MSF France Board of Directors Meeting, (in French).
+D35

+2) Yugoslavia - Pierre Salignon summarises MSF-France activities in the former Yugoslavia.
+MSF continues to work with ex-prisoners in Croatia and in refugee camps in Macedonia.
 A joint programme is being conducted in Belgrade under Belgian coordination in Gorazde, Srebrenica, and Zepa enclaves, and priority is given to the 'enclave' mission, where the work is necessary but faces multiple obstacles.
 These include the lack of goodwill of the Serbian militias and Pale authorities, the difficulty getting access to the victims, and the confiscation of material.
 MSF should distance itself from the UN to get access to the enclaves.